Christian-Muslim Relations Team (CMRT)

 Peacemakers confessing Christ

-Andres Prins has traveled, studied, and worked in various North African and Middle Eastern countries over the last 30 years.
-In 1988 he and his wife were commissioned by Mennonite churches in South America to serve as teachers in Muslim societies, seeking to build bridges of peace, respect, and mutual understanding.
-They feel deep gratitude to God for the life transformations they have witnessed among many of their friends in North Africa.
+Andres Prins has traveled, studied, and worked in various North African and Middle Eastern countries over the last 35 years.
+In 1988, he and his wife were commissioned by Mennonite churches in South America to serve Christ as teachers in Muslim societies, seeking to engage in hospitality, dialogue, witness, and peacemaking.
+Since 2012, they have resided in Lancaster, Pa.
+They feel deep gratitude to God for the many lives they have seen Him beautify and transform!

 Among them, the five team members speak eight languages.
 All speak English.
 Andres can teach in Spanish, Portuguese, French, and North African Arabic.
-David is fluent in Swahili, Jonathan speaks French and Wolof, and Sheryl speaks Dari.
+Angie speaks Bahasa Indonesian.
+David is fluent in Swahili.
+Jonathan speaks French and Wolof.

 The team's witness-bearing commitment

 In obedience to Jesus' command to be witnesses of the gospel among all nations (Matthew 28:18-20) and to the apostolic exhortation to commend Christ with gentleness and respect (1 Peter 3:8-17), we seek to bear witness to the good news of salvation, forgiveness, redemption, and reconciliation offered by God in Jesus the Messiah.
 He is Himself the presence of the kingdom of God, freely inviting everyone to participate with all other believers (now and eternally) in the abundant new life of His kingdom.
 Therefore we desire to share in ways that are faithful to the following commitments: